jhautala/DS5500/Weekly-Report-02.md

 <img src="figs/beck_spec_22050.png" size=600>

-NOTE: This resolution issue should *not* be caused by QISP refinement; it should actually be improved by it.
-I think it may have to do with the happenstance interaction between frequency bins and the specific notes in the signal.
-It may be caused by interference from artifacts in higher frequencies that are mitigated by the lower high pass filter for 22050Hz.
+NOTE: This resolution issue should *not* be caused by QISP refinement; the signal we send to pYIN is only preprocessed via HPSS).
+If QISP were involved at all, it should actually improve the frequency resolution.
+At first I though it may be caused by interference from artifacts in higher frequencies that are mitigated by the lower high pass filter for 22050Hz, but then I remembered the area we are working in (i.e. post-FFT) is subject to the same fundamental limitations as the famous Heisenberg uncertainty principle; in the context of a spectrograph analysis of audio signals, the trade-off is between frequency (analogous to momentum/energy) and timing (as position).

-This reminds me that we are working in an area where the famous Heisenberg uncertainty principle essentially comes into play: in the context of a wave analysis via FFT, the trade-off is between frequency (or momentum/velocity) and timing (or position).
-In the frequency/timing tradeoff, the window size decides the weighting (smaller windows give better time resolution and larger windows give better frequency resolution).
-In this paper on [Detecting Harmonic Change in Musical Audio](https://dl.acm.org/doi/pdf/10.1145/1178723.1178727), they seem to have chosen a larger window.
-I originally chose sr=44.1kHz, nfft=4096 -> ~93ms window size and 512-sample stride -> ~12ms stride.
-They chose window=743ms, stride=93ms.
+In this context of frequency/timing tradeoff, the window size decides the weighting (smaller windows give better time resolution and larger windows give better frequency resolution) and when I accidentally halved the sample rate, my window size was essentially doubled.

+I originally chose:
+* sr=44.1kHz, nfft=4096 -> ~93ms window size
+* and 512-sample stride -> ~12ms stride

+I found better results via pYIN with:
+* sr=22050Hz, nfft=4096 -> ~186ms window size
+* and 512-sample stride -> ~23ms stride

+In this paper on [Detecting Harmonic Change in Musical Audio](https://dl.acm.org/doi/pdf/10.1145/1178723.1178727), they also chose a larger window, eight times larger than I originally intended:
+* window=743ms
+* stride=93ms

 Since I am focused on harmonic information, I may want to adopt their numbers and tradeoff some time resolution for frequency resolution.

 ## Other Techniques
 I also found [PITCH DETECTION METHODS REVIEW](https://ccrma.stanford.edu/~pdelac/154/m154paper.htm), which seems like a decent summary of a few diverse techniques.